 Sometimes driving email revenue is all about timing.

-Research shows that the best time of day to send an email is between 10 and 11 AM and that Monday and Sunday have high transaction rates, but Tuesday has the highest open rates and click-throughs.
+Research shows that the best time of day to send an email is between 10 and 11 AM, and our research shows the best day for high open rates is Thursday, while the best day for click-throughs is Tuesday.
 There’s no one-size-fits-all for this, so it will take some experimentation to figure out your ideal email timing—but this data provides a starting point.

 According to Entrepreneur, there’s no magic number for how often to send your marketing emails.
 A MarketingSherpa study seems to suggest that it’s better to send emails more often than less often.
 15% of those polled say they wouldn’t mind receiving a promotional email every day.

 What that means for you: If nothing else, it’s important to be consistent with your email marketing and to ask your audience how often they want to hear from you.
 Give subscribers a voice and take note of their requests in your approach.